 How Often Should I Replace My Furnace Filter?

 You should replace your home’s HVAC filter at least once every three months or once a season.
-We suggest changing your furnace filter this frequently because it keeps it clean and as pristine as possible.
+We suggest changing your furnace filter frequently because it keeps it clean and as pristine as possible.

 How Often Should a Furnace Last In Colorado?

 Your furnace should last you about 10-15 years.
 Your heater lasting closer to the 10-year mark versus the 15-year mark depends on the service that your heater receives.
-It’s why we always recommend regular maintenance and professional service for your repair work.
+That’s why we always recommend regular maintenance and professional service for your repair work.
 It will leave your heater in the best shape possible and help it last as long as possible.

 Contact Smith Plumbing, Heating, Cooling & Electrical to schedule an appointment with our professionals.